fate-srd/fate-srd-content/docs/markdown/fate-adversary-toolkit.md

 works.

 Try not to use more than one or two limitations in an adventure.
 If too many issues need to be dealt with in atypical ways, you’ll risk frustrating players with characters built for handling regular tasks.
 If you’ve got an engineer character, but every machine the PCs encounter is biomechanical and requires knowledge of advanced xenobiology knowledge to handle, the engineer is going to feel pretty useless.
-If only <em>one</em> such machine exists, though, the engineer gets to keep doing his thing, and that one machine becomes a focal point of the adventure.
+If only _one_ such machine exists, though, the engineer gets to keep doing his thing, and that one machine becomes a focal point of the adventure.

 ### Resistances

-Resistances are similar to limitations, except that they <em>do</em> effectively forbid a particular course of action.
+Resistances are similar to limitations, except that they _do_ effectively forbid a particular course of action.
 The dragon is immune to the weapons of mortals, so you can’t fight it in physical combat.
 The alien does not understand Earthly communication, so you cannot reason with it.
 The wall’s surface is unnaturally smooth, so you cannot climb it.
 Where limitations encourage the PCs to deal with an adversary in a new way, resistances force such an approach.
-There is, however, always a chink in the armor, embodied in the resistance’s two parts: its <em>lock</em> and <em>key</em>.
+There is, however, always a chink in the armor, embodied in the resistance’s two parts: its _lock_ and _key_.

-The resistance’s <em>lock</em> is an aspect that states exactly what the adversary is immune to.
+The resistance’s _lock_ is an aspect that states exactly what the adversary is immune to.
 Aspects are always true, so you don’t have to spend fate points to make the lock affect the story.
-If the PCs attack the dragon with their swords, the fact that it’s <em class="aspect">Immune to Mortal Weaponry</em> means they have no chance of hurting it.
+If the PCs attack the dragon with their swords, the fact that it’s <em class="aspect">Immune to Mortal Weaponry_ means they have no chance of hurting it.

-The <em>key</em> is the one thing that can bypass the lock, allowing the PCs to deal with the adversary in the way they want to.
+The _key_ is the one thing that can bypass the lock, allowing the PCs to deal with the adversary in the way they want to.
 The key can be an aspect, an extra, a character, another adversary, or just a fictional element.
 It varies by adversary and by resistance.

 Here are some examples:

 ##### The Dragon

-Lock: <em class="aspect">Immune to Mortal Weaponry</em>
+Lock: <em class="aspect">Immune to Mortal Weaponry_

 Key: The Sword of Avelah, created by an immortal race long ago, can harm the dragon.

 ##### The Alien

-Lock: <em class="aspect">Doesn’t Understand Earthly Communication</em>
+Lock: <em class="aspect">Doesn’t Understand Earthly Communication_

 Key: Emily Jace, the only survivor from a deep-space expedition, is the only human known to have learned the alien language.

 ##### The Wall

-Lock: <em class="aspect">Unnaturally Smooth, Can’t Be Climbed</em>
+Lock: <em class="aspect">Unnaturally Smooth, Can’t Be Climbed_

 Key: If you can get a device that’ll vibrate at the right harmonic frequency, you can walk right through the wall.